garrettw/garrettw.github.io/src/content/php-spotlight-notes.md

 - **Sebastian Bergmann** — Creator of PHPUnit; vital to PHP testing culture and tooling.
 - **Dries Buytaert** — Creator of Drupal; his decision to rebuild Drupal on Symfony components integrated a massive community into the modern PHP ecosystem.
 - **Matthew Weier O’Phinney** — Architect of Laminas/Zend Framework; pioneer of PSR collaboration (notably PSR-7).
+- **Nicolas Grekas** — As the second-most prolific committer to the Symfony framework and a board member of The PHP Foundation, his influence on the architecture and performance of the components that power much of the PHP ecosystem is immense.
+- **Chris Wright ("DaveRandom")** — A prolific author of libraries, particularly in the asynchronous and networking space.
+His work on foundational libraries used by the async community makes him a key "Async Trailblazer".

 ### Tier 4 — Core Toolmakers & Community Educators